 Volunteer Letters must be on organization letterhead indicating that the purpose of the check is for volunteering, and specifying if the Vulnerable Screening is, or is not required.

 - Student – School program $10

-Students who are living in Peterborough, Lakefield or The Township of Cavan Monaghan to attend school may apply.
+Students who are living within the city limits of Peterborough, within the Village of Lakefield or The Township of Cavan Monaghan to attend school may apply.
 A valid student card; proof of registration/enrolment; or letter from the school program, along with proof of a Peterborough, Lakefield or Township of Cavan Monaghan address is required at the time of filing.

 Students requiring a Police Record Check for Co-op placement, volunteer hours, etc., are required to provide a letter either from their school or from their placement location.

 - Photo Identification that includes your name, date of birth and address is required.
 Acceptable forms of identification include drivers licence, photo health card, passport, birth certificate, BYID, Resident Card, etc.

 - If Identification does not show an address; proof of current address within our jurisdiction must be presented (piece of mail addressed to applicant, rent/lease receipt/agreement, etc).

 - Non-photo health cards and social insurance cards are not acceptable for identification purposes.